|June Calendar: Today in History|

 1863 - West Virginia became a U.S. state.

 1893 - Lizzie Borden was found not guilty of her parents' axe murder.

-1834 - Patent granted for Cyrus McCormick's mechanical reaper, an important invention to the Agricultural Revolution and Industrial Revolution.
+1834 - Patent granted for Cyrus McCormick's mechanical reaper, an important invention in the Agricultural Revolution and the Industrial Revolution.

 1997 - Debut of the Women's National Basketball Association (WNBA).

 1535 - Cardinal John Fisher was executed under England's Henry VIII.
 1870 - Creation of the United States Justice Department.

 1944 - G.I.
 Bill of Rights signed by U.S. President Franklin D. Roosevelt.

 1868 - Patent issued for Christopher Sholes's typewriter.

 1509 - Coronation of England's Henry VIII.

 1948 - Start of the Berlin Blockade.